ibm-cloud-docs/ibm-cloud-provider-for-terraform/internal-adopters/ownership.md

 ## Service teams
 {: #tf-svc-teams}

-As required in the mandatory [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider), all {{site.data.keyword.cloud_notm}} services need to create and maintain their Terraform Provider for their service.
+As required in the mandatory [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider), all {{site.data.keyword.cloud_notm}} services need to create and maintain their Terraform provider for their service.
 Some of service created by the Terraform team, need to take ownership.
 The service team that have not been created need to start.Here is the current tracking page for the overall [service Terraform provider ownership](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-adopting-terraform-provider-in-the-service).

 ### Tracking the Terraform service team ownership
 {: #tf-query}

-**Task** Create the Service Terraform Provider **Description** If the Terraform provider has not already been created, it needs to be created.
+- **Task** Create the Service Terraform provider.
+- **Description** If the Terraform provider has not already been created, it needs to be created.
 [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider) has the complete information of how to do that for the service team.
 As part of this activity, the teams are expected to
    - create Terraform provider support for their service as per the guidelines.
    - include Terraform testing as part of their sanity test runs (for every release).
    - handle all support tickets raised by the customers.
    - use AHA tag as **TF-service-create**.

-**Task** Take ownership of the already existing Terraform Provider for their service
+- **Task** Take ownership of the already existing Terraform provider for their service

-**Description** If the Terraform provider is created, service team need to take over the ownership.
+- **Description** If the Terraform provider is created, service team need to take over the ownership.
 [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider) has the complete information of how to do that for the service team.
 As part of this activity, the teams are expected to
    - take over the current Terraform support and keep it up-to-date.
    - include Terraform testing as part of their sanity test runs (for every release).
    - handle all support tickets raised by the customers.
    - use AHA tag as **TF-service-ownership**.

 ## End Users
 {: #end-users}